Temerin: Habsburg administration

 From the end of the 17th century, the area was part of the Habsburg monarchy, and a population was established in the first half of the 18th century.
 According to D. Ruvarac, in 1722 Temerin was a Serb settlement with 183 Serb houses and three Orthodox priests: Miško, Mihajlo and Petar.
 In 1769 there were 208 houses, in 1773 there were 183 and in 1786 215 Serb homes.
 In that year five Serb Orthodox priests lived and worked in Temerin; two of them gave religious services and three of them did not.

 Given Temerin's past wealth, local Serbs built an Orthodox church between 1746 and 1749 and dedicated it to Christ's ascension into Heaven.
 It was located at the beginning of today's Bosanska (Bosnian) street, on its right side, replaced by houses with numbers 2 through 10.

 Military map and religious books from that same church are proving the existence of the church.
 Some of them are still kept in the church of Christ's ascension into Heaven in the village of Đurđevo.
-The church was made of bricks – solid material (which is important because in the most of the villages churches were made of wood – as log cabins).
+The church was made of bricks – solid material (which is important because in most of the villages churches were made of wood – as log cabins).
 Church dimensions were: length 17 m, width 6.5 m, and the walls were nearly 6 m high.
 The church had church steeple, built just besides main building, 11 special windows with iron bars on them.
 Johan Milner built the church with assistance and coordination of Visarion Pavlović, the bishop of Bačko-Segedinska eparchy.